MT Pop triumphs at Red Bull Dance Your Style World Final 2024

 Taking the Red Bull Dance Your Style crown is't just about victory – it's about joining an elite circle of international dance champions.
 Last year's winner, Waackxxxy, showed how this title can propel a dancer onto the world stage and MT Pop will undoubtedly follow in those footsteps, inspiring the next generation of dancers and solidifying a position as a global dance icon.

-The 2025 Red Bull Dance Your Style World Final will light up Los Angeles, USA, on October 11, 2025.
+The 2025 Red Bull Dance Your Style World Final will light up Los Angeles on October 11, 2025.
 Sign up now for early access to tickets for the most electrifying street dance event of 2025.

 Part of this story